chokobole/felicia/felicia/examples/learn/service/ros_srv/cc/README.md

 We don't explain the same we had in [README.md](/felicia/examples/learn/service/grpc/cc/README.md).

+If you want to serve or request service through ROS, then add prefix `ros://` to service.
+But in this case, service should be resolved with namespace.

 For service server, you have to define logic for your custom service like [ros_srv_server_node.cc](ros_srv_server_node.cc).
 Please note that in ROS service, unlike grpc there's always one method for one service, so you just need to define `Handle` method and it's okay.

 ```c++